epidemicz/juggler/README.md

 * Scalability - via redis cluster and a websocket load balancer in front of multiple juggler servers, and independently managed instances of callees, there is scale-out support for juggler-based applications.
 * Focused on web/mobile application development - web browsers and mobile applications are the target clients, embedded devices are not an explicit concern.

+Additional information about the design rationale can be found in doc/rationale.md.

 ### Installation

 Make sure you have the [Go programming language properly installed][go], then run in a terminal: